 Unix is an operating system like Windows or any other OS.
 This is multi-tasking and multi-user operating system, means that more than one job at the same time can run simultaneously.
 The jobs may be foreground or background jobs at the same time.
 Also, more than one user shares same system resources at the same time.
-Other than this, there are some other features like:

 UNIX was initially developed in 1969 at Bell Laboratories in New Jersey.
 Bell Labs researchers Ken Thompson, Dennis Ritchie and team who had worked on Multics wanted to develop an operating system for their own Bell Labs’ programming, job control, and resource usage needs.
 When Multics was withdrawn, Ken Thompson and Dennis Ritchie needed to rewrite an operating system.
 The result was a system called UNICS (UNiplexed Information and Computing Service) which was an 'emasculated Multics'.

 Unix Version 6 was released in 1975 which became very popular.
 It was free and distributed with its source code.In 1983, AT&T released Unix System V which was a commercial version.
 In 1990s, Linux got available which is running parallel to Unix.
 Now Unix is widespread and available from many sources, both free and commercial.

 Different flavors of Unix:

 These all follow the UNIX standards POSIX (Portable Operating System Interface).